selva77/HandsFreePgmwithGenAI/README.md

 **Contact**

-For questions, support, or to suggest enhancements, please reach out to [your email or a designated support channel].
+For questions, support, or to suggest enhancements, please reach out to [selvaj@google.com].

-**Explanation of New Script & Changes**

-* **Key Features Update:**  Added a description in the Key Features section to explain the `sendWsrEmail` script's functionality.
-* **How to Use Guidance:** The setup instructions now include steps for creating the Google Slides template and clarifying how the script identifies the correct slide for analysis.

-**Let me know if you have any other scripts to include or would like me to refine this further!**